-The railway structures, such as bridges, viaducts, overbridges and ecoduct will have their own earthing and bonding system.
+The railway structures, such as bridges, viaducts, overbridges and ecoduct shall have their own earthing and bonding system in cases they are fully or partially installed inside safety triangle defined in EN-50122 (at track level 3.2 meters from track axis).
 The earthing and bonding principle consists in the interconnection of all the metallic elements such as the reinforcements of the piers, the walls and the abutments.
 The electrical continuity shall be done connecting all the reinforcements and bonded with the foundation's reinforcement which shall be connected to the ground using earth conductor of fifty square millimeters (50 mm2) minimum cross-section area.